 This great universe and everything in it cannot be the product of chance, and it could not have created itself.
 Signs testifying that Allah is the only Creator can be seen throughout the universe and in the very soul of each person.
-Allah has said in the Quran:1 {It is Allah Who created the heavens and the earth and sent down rain from the sky and produced thereby some fruits as provision for you and subjected for you the ships to sail through the sea by His command and subjected for you the rivers.
-And He subjected for you the night and the day.
+Allah has said in the Quran:2

+{It is Allah Who created the heavens and the earth and sent down rain from the sky and produced thereby some fruits as provision for you and subjected for you the ships to sail through the sea by His command and subjected for you the rivers.
+And He subjected for you the sun and moon, continuous [in orbit], and subjected for you the night and the day.
 And He gave you from all you asked of Him.
-And if you should count the favours of Allah, you could not enumerate them...} (Quran 14: 32-34)2
+And if you should count the favours of Allah, you could not enumerate them...} $(Quran 14: 32-34)^3$